Clemapfel/jluna/docs/manual.md

 ```
 4
 ```
-Linear indexing accesses the n-th element in column-first order.
+Linear indexing accesses the n-th element in column-first order, just like it would in Julia (except that the index in C++ is 0-based).

 ### List Indexing

-jluna also supports Julia-style list indexing when using `operator[]`:
+jluna also supports Julia-style list indexing for `operator[]`:

 ```cpp
 Array<Int64, 1> vector = jluna::safe_eval("return [i for i in 1:10]");